 - 1. The purpose of this report is to assess the potential economic impacts associated with the proposed critical habitat designation for the guajón (Eleutherodactylus cooki), one of 16 "coquí" frog species native to Puerto Rico.
 The guajón was listed as a threatened species in 1997.
-On October 5, 2006, the U.S. Fish and Wildlife Service (Service) published a Proposed Rule to designate approximately 217.2 acres of critical habitat for the species.
-The Service is currently proposing an additional 43.4 acres for critical habitat designation.
-Thus, in total, the Service proposes 17 critical habitat units encompassing 260.6 acres in southeastern Puerto Rico as critical habitat for the guajón (hereafter, this area is referred to as the proposed critical habitat designation).
-The proposed designation falls in seven municipalities: Humacao, Las Piedras, Maunabo, Patillas, Juncos, San Lorenzo, and Yabucoa.
+On October 5, 2006, the U.S. Fish and Wildlife Service (Service) published a Proposed Rule to designate approximately 217.2 acres of critical habitat for the species.1 The Service is currently proposing an additional 43.4 acres for critical habitat designation.
+Thus, in total, the Service proposes 17 critical habitat units encompassing 260.6 acres in southeastern Puerto Rico as critical habitat for the guajón (hereafter, this area is referred to as the proposed critical habitat designation).2 The proposed designation falls in seven municipalities: Humacao, Las Piedras, Maunabo, Patillas, Juncos, San Lorenzo, and Yabucoa.
 All of the land within the proposed critical habitat units is privately owned. - 2.
 The area of southeastern Puerto Rico in which the proposed units are located is mountainous and rural.
 Consequently, the proposed critical habitat areas are only accessible via winding two-lane roads.
 Due to the rugged topography and poor soil at these elevations, economic activity in the vicinity of the proposed units is limited to subsistence farming and minor commercial establishments often attached to residents' homes.
 Three of the 17 units are zoned for small-scale farming, which also permits limited home construction for single families.
 A fourth unit is owned by the Puerto Rico Conservation Trust.
 The remaining units are unzoned due to the limited economic activity in the area. - 3.
 This analysis examines potential economic impacts associated with mitigating threats from road construction, agriculture, development, human refuse, and fishing with chemicals.
-Exhibit ES-1 summarizes the potential future costs that are quantified over the 20 year period between 2007 and 2026.
-Potential future costs associated with the proposed designation are estimated at \$4.34 million in undiscounted dollars, \$4.28 million when discounted at three percent, and \$4.23 million when discounted at seven percent.
-Annualized future costs are \$288,000 using a three percent discount rate and \$399,000 using a seven percent discount rate.
-Potential future costs are dominated by the expected costs of guajón conservation efforts during road construction, specifically the extension of Puerto Rico Highway 53.
-Exhibit ES-2 details other impacts likely to be incurred to mitigate threats from agriculture, development, human refuse, and fishing.
-These impacts are not quantified.
+The main body of this analysis assesses all future conservation-related impacts, including impacts associated with overlapping protective measures of other Federal, State, and local laws that aid habitat conservation in the areas proposed for designation.
+Thus, a portion of these "co-extensive" impacts are forecast to occur regardless of critical habitat designation for the guajón.
+Appendix C estimates the potential incremental impacts of critical habitat designation for the guajón by attempting to isolate those impacts that would not be expected to occur absent the designation of critical habitat.